Skip to main content

 RoastLogger communicates to your Phidget device using something called the Phidget Network Server.
 You don't need to understand the technical details, but you do need to manually start this, and make sure it starts up when your computer restarts.

-Depending if you're running a Mac or PC, the windows may look slightly different.
-Most importantly, be sure to click "Start Network Server" and verify that the "Start Automatically on Boot" checkbox is selected.
+Be sure to click "Start Network Server" and verify that the "Start Automatically on Boot" checkbox is selected.
 The Port setting should read "8989".

 Phidgets Network Server running on a Mac